theodoreOnzGit/sharpFlowSolver/sharpFluidMechanicsLibraries/frictionFactorLibraries/PipeFrictionFactor/README.md

 This term is convenient for us because it will negate the constant need to differentiate between $f_{darcy}$ and $f_{fanning}$.

+This will be available to the end user to calculate.

 We want to use the Mathnet Numerics library